By the end of this section, you will be able to:

-Try this simulation to make waves with a dripping faucet, audio speaker, or laser!
+Engage the Phet simulation below to make waves with a dripping faucet, audio speaker, or laser!
 Add a second source or a pair of slits to create an interference pattern.
 You can observe one source or two sources.
 Using two sources, you can observe the interference patterns that result from varying the frequencies and the amplitudes of the sources.

 Superposition of Sinusoidal Waves that Differ by a Phase Shift

 Many examples in physics consist of two sinusoidal waves that are identical in amplitude, wave number, and angular frequency, but differ by a phase shift: